On Future Drawdowns of L\'evy processes: Acknowledgements

 \section{Acknowledgements}

-This work is partially supported by the Ministry of Science and Higher Education of Poland under the grant DEC-2013/09/B/HS4/01496 (2014-2016).
-The second author author also kindly acknowledges partial support by the project RARE -318984, a Marie Curie IRSES Fellowship within the 7th European Community Framework Programme.\\
+This work is partially supported by the National Science Centre of Poland (NCN)under the grant DEC-2013/09/B/HS4/01496 (2014-2016).
+The second author author also kindly acknowledges partial support by the project RARE -318984, a Marie Curie IRSES Fellowship within the 7th European Community Framework Programme.
+We are very grateful to the referee for insightful comments on the original version of this document.\\